Conservation benefit: Protection of a 107-acre watershed and integrated watershed management

-Terian Village has agreed to protect a 1,000-acre watershed area in exchange for a micro-hydro energy system, which creates power by harnessing the vertical drop of a stream within the watershed.
+Terian Village has agreed to protect a 107-acre watershed area.
+In return, Seacology will fund a micro-hydro energy system, which creates power by harnessing the vertical drop of a stream within the watershed.
 Seacology is working with PACOS Trust, the Borneo Project, Green Empowerment and Tinimungan Popoburu Tulun (TINIPOT or the Community Development Action Group of Terian) to complete this system.Full or partial funding for this project provided by

 - January 2007

 - After the mud slide in April the system was repaired to full operation in July 2006.
 The system is providing renewable electricity for lights, small appliances and agricultural processing.
 The...

 - The micro-hydro system was completed in June 2005.
 It is providing renewable electricity for lights, small appliances and agricultural processing.
 Training for the maintenance of the system...

 - January 2006

 - In June, some sections of pipe had to be replaced due to damage by a fallen tree.
 Other trees along the headrace were removed to prevent future problems.
 In August, a community meeting was held to...